9 of the best British albums for testing your hi-fi system

 Watch On

 Nick Drake was one of my first introductions to folk music and remains my favourite artist in the genre, so it should come as no surprise that perhaps his most iconic album, Pink Moon, makes this list.
-The artist’s third, and sadly final, record was released in 1972 and is the only one Drake ever recorded in a proper studio.
-Tragically, as he only achieved fame after his early death, his other two were largely recorded in hotel rooms or locations on the road.
+The artist’s third, and sadly final, record was released in 1972.

-This gives the album a more polished feel that does true justice to Drake's wonderfully adept acoustic guitar skills and emotive but vulnerable vocal style – which are on full display from start to finish, given the album’s focus on Drake’s ongoing battle with depression.
+The album has a more polished feel than some of Drake's earlier recordings and is fll of tracks that do true justice to Drake's wonderfully adept acoustic guitar skills and emotive but vulnerable vocal style – which are on full display from start to finish, given the album’s focus on Drake’s ongoing battle with depression.

 Whether it’s the album’s melancholic but hopeful titular track or the rolling plucked guitar of its reflective closer From The Morning, Pink Moon is an album every music fan should listen to at least once in their lifetime.